NRC researchers help crack the wheat genome code

 Sequencing the bread wheat genome was long considered an impossible task, due to its enormous size—five times larger than the human genome—and complexity bread wheat has three sub-genomes and more than 85% of the genome is composed of repeated elements.

-The NRC's Raju Datla, Daoquan Xiang, Janet Condie and Yifang Tan contributed to this important research coordinated by IWGSC, which will pave the way for the production of wheat varieties better adapted to climate challenges, with higher yields, enhanced nutritional quality and improved sustainability.
+The NRC’s Raju Datla, Daoquan Xiang, Janet Condie and Yifang Tan, in conjunction with Andrew Sharp from the University of Saskatchewan (and formerly with the NRC), contributed to this important research coordinated by IWGSC, which will pave the way for the production of wheat varieties better adapted to climate challenges, with higher yields, enhanced nutritional quality and improved sustainability.

 "Availability of this comprehensive genomics resource for this crop is exciting because wheat is very important to the world community," says Dr. Raju Datla.
 "The scientific advances described in these articles represent a major step toward addressing the challenges and opportunities for the Canadian wheat industry."